mheap/nexmo-developer/_documentation/en/messages/concepts/whatsapp.md

 The MTM allows a business to send just the template identifier along with the appropriate parameters instead of the full message content.

 > **NOTE:** New templates need to be approved by WhatsApp.
-Please contact your Nexmo Account Manager to submit the templates.
+Please contact your Vonage API Account Manager to submit the templates.
 Only templates created in your own namespace are valid.
 Using an template with a namespace outside of your own results in an error code 1022 being returned.

 > **NOTE:** Templates are subject to a restriction of 60 characters in their header and footer, and 1024 characters in their body.

 MTMs are designed to reduce the likelihood of spam to users on WhatsApp.

-For the purpose of testing Nexmo provides a template, `whatsapp:hsm:technology:nexmo:verify`, that you can use:
+For the purpose of testing Vonage provides a template, `whatsapp:hsm:technology:nexmo:verify`, that you can use:

 ``` shell
 {{1}} code: {{2}}.
 Valid for {{3}} minutes.